jmcker/CreateSED/README.md

 Please see the instructions [here](https://github.com/jmcker/CreateSED/blob/master/CreateSED_Instructions_v1.pdf).

 *Note: The end of the instructions covers a number of commonly experienced errors.*

+An example spreadsheet with the macro embedded and SEDs already produced is available [here](https://github.com/jmcker/CreateSED/blob/master/Example_Spreadsheet-12.13.xlsm)

 ### Version History ###